Poland almost certain it has located buried Nazi train

-WARSAW (This August 28, 2015 story was refiled to change the description of Singer's position to CEO in sixth paragraph)
+WARSAW (This story changes description of Singer's position to CEO in 6th paragraph in August 28 story.)

-Poland said on Friday it was almost certain it had located a Nazi train rumored to have gone missing near the close of World War Two loaded with guns and jewels.
+Poland said on Friday it was almost certain it had located a Nazi train rumoured to have gone missing near the close of World War Two loaded with guns and jewels.

-Photographs taken using ground-penetrating radar equipment showed a train more than 100 meters (330 feet) long, the first official confirmation of its existence, Deputy Culture Minister Piotr Zuchowski said.

-The vehicle was armored, suggesting it was carrying a special cargo, "probably military equipment but also possibly jewelry, works of art and archive documents", he told journalists in Warsaw.
+The vehicle was armoured, suggesting it was carrying a special cargo, "probably military equipment but also possibly jewellery, works of art and archive documents", he told journalists in Warsaw.

 "I am over 99 percent sure that such a train exists," he said, though experts would only be certain once they managed to uncover the vehicle.